mgcooper/icemodel/test/interactive/ablation_comparison/compare_ablation_vs_legacy_FINDINGS.md

   This is ~9% of the 2015 KAN_L window total and ~29% of the small 2015 KAN_M
   window total; the 2016 Jun-Oct windows agree to within 0.13-0.15 m (<= 6.5%).
-  An evaluation starting 1 June 2015 could shift by up to ~0.25 m of reference ablation; this is the only case where the choice of reference is worth noting, and even there it is a season-start datum effect, not a model-relevant change.
+  An evaluation starting 1 June 2015 could shift by up to ~0.25 m of reference ablation.
+This is the only case where the choice of reference changes the result, and even there it is a season-start datum effect, not a model-relevant change.

-**Bottom line for the research:** the new `buildPromiceData` ablation can replace the legacy staged artifact as the melt-season GOF reference with NO material effect on historical KAN_L / KAN_M evaluations, provided the window is rebaselined to its start (which the legacy `plotPromice 'refstart'` workflow
+**Conclusion for the research:** the new `buildPromiceData` ablation can replace the legacy staged artifact as the melt-season GOF reference with NO material effect on historical KAN_L / KAN_M evaluations, provided the window is rebaselined to its start (which the legacy `plotPromice 'refstart'` workflow